 Translated by Robert Doran

 Also: There is a fantastic recent article abour Girard's view that Europe is on the verge of a new Christian renaissance.
 Philosohies and ideologies are dead, he says.
 Relativism has failed.
 Only religion offers anything.
-Here's a quote:
+Here's a quote:"In my opinion, Christianity proposes a solution to these problems precisely because it demonstrates that the obstacles, the limits that individuals put on one another serve to avoid a certain type of conflicts."

 The French academic continues: "If it was really understood that Jesus is the universal victim who came precisely to surmount these conflicts, the problem would be solved."